Counseling Approaches

 Gestalt Therapy

-Gestalt therapy examines a client's present-moment experience in the context of that client's entire life, based on the belief that people are informed by and linked to their environments.
+Gestalt therapy examines a client's present-moment experience in the context of their entire life.
 This therapeutic modality focuses on the "here and now" by cultivating an awareness of what is true at a given moment.
 Gestalt therapy promotes awareness of one's thoughts, feelings, and actions through a body-centered counseling approach that prioritizes somatic awareness as a method for understanding the true self.
-Therapy might include examining gesture, movement, verbalization patterns, and boundary awareness with self and in relationship.

 -